awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 }
 ```

-For more information on the `kms:CreateGrant` permission, see [AWS KMS key management](Overview.Encryption.Keys.md)\.
+For more information about the `kms:CreateGrant` permission, see [AWS KMS key management](Overview.Encryption.Keys.md)\.

 ### Permissions required for creating a CEV<a name="custom-setup-orcl.cev"></a>